 The second option is to let nature do her thing.
 We just harvest seed and keep an eye out for the best plant.
 Then we collect seeds from it, and do it all over again the following year.

-Both methods produce food with desirable features, such as large size, good taste, easy to grow and pest free.
-Why would the new, better hybrids be pest free?
-In many cases it’s because the selected hybrid produces more natural pesticides.
-If the amount of pesticide is just a bit higher we end up with a plant that is pest free but still good to eat.
-If things go wrong, the hybrid has such high levels of natural pesticide that it becomes toxic to us.
+Both methods produce food with desirable features, such as large size, good taste, easy to grow, and pest-free.
+Why would the new, better hybrids be pest-free?
+In many cases, it’s because the selected hybrid produces more natural pesticides.
+If the amount of pesticide is just a bit higher, we end up with a plant that is pest-free but still good to eat.
+If things go wrong, the hybrid has such high levels of natural pesticides that it becomes toxic to us.
 Let’s have a look at some of these cases.

 The Toxic Lenape Potato